Tipper Gore: Creative roles

 In high school, Gore was the drummer for an all-female band called the Wildcats.
-She has played drums with members of the Grateful Dead, and during the second night of the Spring 2009 Dead tour, Tipper Gore sat in playing drums during the closing song "Sugar Magnolia".
+She has played drums with members of the Grateful Dead; during the second night of the Spring 2009 Dead tour, Tipper Gore sat in playing drums during the closing song "Sugar Magnolia".
 In 2000, she appeared on stage at the Equality Rocks concert at Robert F. Kennedy Memorial Stadium to play to a crowd of 45,000 prior to the Millennium March on Washington.
 Later that year, she played with Willie Nelson during his set at Farm Aid.
 She played with Herbie Hancock at the 25th Thelonious Monk International Jazz Competition in 2012.

 A photographer since the 1970s, Gore has published several books of photography, her photos have been included in exhibits, and her prints have been sold by Mitchell Gold Co. stores.

 Personal life

-Gore has four children: Karenna Gore (born August 6, 1973), Kristin Gore (born June 5, 1977), Sarah LaFon Gore Maiani (born January 7, 1979), and Albert Arnold Gore III (born October 19, 1982); and several grandchildren.
+Gore has four children: Karenna Aitcheson Gore (born August 6, 1973), Kristin Carlson Gore Kulash (born June 5, 1977), Sarah LaFon Gore Maiani (born January 7, 1979), and Albert Arnold Gore III (born October 19, 1982); and several grandchildren.

+Tipper and Al Gore were baptized at Mount Vernon Baptist Church in Arlington, Virginia, in 1980.
+Tipper Gore served as a deaconess at Mount Vernon.

 In June 2010, the Gores announced their marital separation, "a mutual and mutually supportive decision that we have made together following a process of long and careful consideration."
 In August 2012, The New York Times reported that both Gores were dating other people and have no plans to resume marriage, but that their "bond endures" and their relationship is friendly.
 "The couple reunites a few times a year, most recently in June, for summer family vacations and Christmases in the Gore family seat of Carthage, Tennessee," the newspaper reported.
-She has been dating Bill Allen, who is a former editor of National Geographic.
+As of August 2012 she was dating Bill Allen, who is a former editor of National Geographic.

-She was prominently featured in the premiere of Duncanville's third season.